ankit-mjain/capstoneProjUdacity/README.md

 5) Commit the code in Github which would automatically publish on the Jenkins pipeline

 6) Used Dockerhub to upload the Docker images whic would be deployed on kubernetes cluster

+7) Blue deployment is done first in the pipeline.
+Post which user is asked to confirm if he is fine with the deployment.
+If yes, then green deployment is done.